 The technician told me I looked young – and asked me my age.
 When I told him I was almost 60, he punched me in the arm – Elaine-from-Seinfeld style.
 He claimed he didn’t believe me.

 It’s not by accident that I’m (perhaps) a younger-looking and (definitely) younger-feeling almost 60 year old.

 My father passed away about ten years ago – in a challenging way – so I’m highly aware of my mortality.

-Research states that staying active with friends and family helps to keep you living longer.
+Longevity research states that staying social with friends and family helps to keep you living longer.

 It is estimated that by 2050, the number of people over 60 years old will triple from what it is now.